magento/merchdocs/src/sales/gift-options.md

   - /sales/checkout-gift-options.html
 ---

 The selection of available gift options appears in the cart before the checkout process begins.
-The Gift Options configuration determines if customers can add a gift message or greeting card, and the gift wrapping options that are available.
+The gift options configuration determines if customers can add a gift message or greeting card, and if gift wrapping options are available.
 Each item in the order can have a separate message and gift wrapping.
 When applied to the entire order, customers can also add a gift receipt and greeting card.

 - {:.ee-only}Greeting cards, gift wrapping, and gift receipts are available in Magento Commerce only.

+![]({% link images/images/storefront-cart-gift-options-for-products-or-order.png %}){: .zoom}
+_Example storefront - Gift options in shopping cart_

 The Gift Options configuration applies to the entire website, but can be overridden at the product level.

-![]({% link images/images/storefront-cart-gift-options-for-products-or-order.png %}){: .zoom}
-_Example storefront - Gift Options in Shopping Cart_

 ## Enable gift options